Tyler, the Creator, Top 10, List

 IFHY shows a mastery of music production from Tyler, as the song starts out coarse and techno-heavy.
 It takes a sweet-ish turn towards the middle, as Pharrell and Tyler suggest the couple can fix their relationship.

-8. "EARFQUAKE"
+7. "EARFQUAKE"

-"EARFQUAKE" also comes along with an iconic music video, which features Tyler in a blonde wig as he performs on a television show for a wacky woman named Pearl Edwards (played by Black-ish actress Tracy Ellis Ross).
+"EARFQUAKE" also comes along with an iconic music video, which features Tyler in a blonde wig as he performs on a television show for a wacky woman named Pearl Edwards (played by Black-ish star Tracy Ellis Ross).
 Tyler would adopt the blonde wig during subsequent IGOR performances.

 In an interview with Rick Rubin on his podcast Broken Record, Tyler explained his inspiration for the title came from there being an actual earthquake when he was penning the song.
 "EARFQUAKE" was originally written for both Justin Bieber and Rihanna, but both artists turned it down.
 We're glad they did.

-5. "911/Mr. Lonely (feat.
+6. "911/Mr. Lonely (feat.
 Frank Ocean & Steve Lacy)"

 During the release of Cherry Bomb in 2015, Tyler stated he wasn't depressed anymore and wasn't eager to explore lyrics with darker themes like he used to.
 So when "911/Mr. Lonely" was released in 2017, it came as a shock to fans considering Tyler's more recent lyrics were focused around cars and wealth.
 By going back to his darker rap roots, Tyler demonstrated that money couldn't buy him happiness.

-2. "Yonkers"
+3. "Yonkers"

-The title and heavy beat both reference and make fun of New York-style hip hop.
 While the lyrics of this song can be controversial, they also unpack Tyler's other two identities: Wolf Haley, which is the name Tyler uses for directing credits on his music videos, and Golf Wang - Tyler, Left Brain, and Julian Berman’s photography web page as well as Tyler’s fashion brand.
 The song even features Tyler and Wolf Haley, which Tyler describes as the "wild" part of himself, having a Jekyll and Hyde-like conversation.

 "Yonkers" became critically acclaimed upon release.
-Its music video earned Tyler the Best New Artist prize at the 2011 MTV Video Music Awards.
+Its striking music video even earned Tyler the Best New Artist prize at the 2011 MTV Video Music Awards.
 It was also nominated for Video of the Year but lost to Katy Perry’s “Firework.”

-1. "NEW MAGIC WAND"
+2. "NEW MAGIC WAND"

 "NEW MAGIC WAND" features Jessy Wilson and Santigold.
 Tyler gave an earth-shattering performance of the song during the 2020 Grammy Awards, where he won Best Rap Album for IGOR.